Biden moves to oust Trump military academy board appointees

 “I will let others evaluate whether they think Kellyanne Conway and Sean Spicer and others were qualified, or not political, to serve on these boards,” Psaki said.
 “But the president’s qualification requirements are not your party registration.
 They are whether you’re qualified to serve and whether you are aligned with the values of this administration.”

-Several of those called on to resign pushed back.
+Conway jabbed at Biden, “I’m not resigning but you should.”
+She went on in a statement to call it a “disappointing but understandable” effort to distract from the chaotic U.S. withdrawal from Afghanistan, a rise in COVID cases and a disappointing August jobs report.

 Vought on Twitter posted the letter he received from Russell and responded, “No. It’s a three year term.”

 Jonathan Hiler, a Navy academy alumnus who served as director of legislative affairs for Vice President Mike Pence, said he was “not resigning.”